OutSystems/AzureARMTemplates/README.md

 ## Full stack on Azure SQL

-For a full stack environments with Dev, Test, Prod and Lifetime deployed on a new VNET with Azure SQL as the database engine use our [Azure Marketplace template](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/outsystems.outsystems_platform?tab=Overview).
+For a full stack with Dev, Test, Prod and Lifetime environments deployed on a new VNET with Azure SQL as the database engine, use our [Azure Marketplace template](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/outsystems.outsystems_platform?tab=Overview).

+To deploy a full stack on an existing VNET you can also use this templates but you will need to deploy each environment one at the time.

+Use template number five for the Dev, Test and Prod environments and the number six for Lifetime.
+If you want to have a Prod environment with scalling and HA capabilities, use the template number seven.